orsinium/blog/content/posts/go/safe-api.md

 date: 2023-06-22
 ---

-The Go standard library is full of bad design choice from the perspective of safety of use.
+The Go standard library is full of bad design choices from the perspective of safety of use.
 A prime example of that is the blog post [Aiming for correctness with types](https://fasterthanli.me/articles/aiming-for-correctness-with-types#let-s-talk-about-http-headers) by fasterthanlime.
 It, among other things, compares the Go stdlib [http](https://pkg.go.dev/net/http) package to a third-party Rust [hyper](https://github.com/hyperium/hyper) library.
-And while some parts that the author covers are due to nature of Go as a language, most of them, I believe, are a bad design of the specific library and can be fixed without rewriting everything to Rust.
+And while some parts that the author covers are due to the nature of Go as a language, most of them, I believe, are a bad design of the specific library and can be fixed without rewriting everything to Rust.

-I don't think that Go core team isn't smart, quite the opposite.
-The shortcomings of the stdlib often the result of some features being missed in the language at the time (and because of Go 1 compatibility promise, these workarounds are here to stay forever), some are sacrifices for the sake of simplicity or flexibility.
+I don't think that the Go core team isn't smart, quite the opposite.
+The shortcomings of the stdlib are often the result of some features being missing in the language at the time (and because of the Go 1 compatibility promise, these workarounds are here to stay forever), and some are sacrifices for the sake of simplicity or flexibility.

 Today's case study is stdlib [flag](https://pkg.go.dev/flag) and its third-party sibling [pflag](https://github.com/spf13/pflag).
-I've made quite a few CLI tool using them ([enc](https://github.com/life4/enc) and [sourcemap](https://github.com/orsinium-labs/sourcemap), to name a few), and made quite a few mistakes along the way.
+I've made quite a few CLI tools using them ([enc](https://github.com/life4/enc) and [sourcemap](https://github.com/orsinium-labs/sourcemap), to name a few), and made quite a few mistakes along the way.
 And each time I make a mistake, I write a note on it and think how I could prevent it in the future.
 In this particular case, the outcome of these notes is the [cliff](https://github.com/orsinium-labs/cliff) library and this blog post covering the tricks I used to make this library safe to use.

 ## Scoping